exasol/hamcrest-resultset-matcher/doc/user_guide/user_guide.md

         .matches(TypeMatchMode.NO_JAVA_TYPE_CHECK));
 ```

-This node also matches numbers and strings if they have the same value.
+This also matches numbers and strings if they have the same value.
 For example it considers 1 and "1" as equal.

 #### The `UPCAST_ONLY` Type Check Mode